Understanding CASS Audit to Safeguard Client Money and Client Asset Sourcebook

 Table of Contents

-The financial industry has placed a significant focus to safeguard the assets clients even since the Lehman Brothers collapsed in 2008.
+The financial industry has placed a significant focus to safeguard the assets of clients even since the Lehman Brothers collapsed in 2008.
 The Client Assets Sourcebook (CASS) outlines all those important rules that make sure the proper protection of the regulated firms and thorough management to keep client money and assets safe.
 Primarily, the protection and management needs to be effectively executed in line with the CASS rules.
 Moreover, the FCA (Financial Conduct Authority) regulates more than 42,000 business in the UK to ensure smooth functioning of financial markets.
 It requires compliance with CASS rules; this is necessary to prevent mishandling of client assets.
 Also, it keeps a close check to maintain the market stablility.
 The ongoing scrutiny highlights the importance of accountability in managing client assets amid economic uncertainty and potential insolvencies.
 So, you need to get in touch with a reputable CASS auditor.

 Before moving ahead, lets have a look at CASS rules: